TeleAI-mcp/fast-smart-home-nxui/README.md

-# fast-smart-home-nxui
+# Fast Smart Home Nxui

-A repository to test GitHub automation for issue management
+A repository to test GitHub automation for issue management.